-The big grassy area surrounding the Cathedral of Learning has a quad area with a variety of cafes and pop up eateries to choose from with casual outdoor seating.
+The big grassy area surrounding the Cathedral of Learning has an outdoor quad area with a variety of cafes and pop up eateries to choose from with casual outdoor seating.
 I chose to eat at a recurring pop up called the Conflict Kitchen which serves food with countries that have a conflict with the United States.
 At the time of my visit, they were highlighting the foods of Cuba which was peaking my interest to check out their menu and story.
 The menu was interesting and filled with tasty appetizers and main dishes.
 I opted for a Empanada de Picadillo ($3.50) and an entrée of Lechon Asado ($8.00) along with a tasty drink of a tamarind Agua Fresca ($2.00).
 It was a filling lunch and I could have just done the empanada, but everything was delicious and worth a try.

 The Frick Art and Historical Center